Summary

 }

-For this input datatype, you would give the unique identifier of the legacy alert to enable, and the name of the associated view.
+For the input, you would give the unique identifier of the legacy alert to enable, and the name of the associated view.
 Click on the Show Query link above the Syntax section for an example of how to get the alert identifiers.

 ParameterTypeRequiredDefaultStabilityDescription